r-pufky/ansible_init/README.md

 See defaults (and related role defaults) for in-depth documentation.

+### Warning
+> Specific user modifications on account that is being used for init may cause
+> non-deterministic behavior while role is executing.
+>
+> If provisioning a machine for the first time, ensure that the **user**
+> connected to run `r_pufky.srv.init` is not the user being added or modified.

+**HIGHLY** recommend init adds an ansible user via root or the first user.

+Leave all other user modification to other roles via the ansible user.
+Many pre-installed accounts will not have sudo access by default.

 ### Ansible Account
 Define the ansible account for all hosts and specify that user to be created with the init/provisioning role.

 group_vars/all/users/ansible.yml
 ``` yaml